October 12: you can start using OneDrive

 Tilburg University has decided to offer its students and staff an alternative to the existing local, and often outdated, storage facilities.
-From mid-October, all students will be able to make use of OneDrive in the Office 365 collaborative environment.
+Since October 12, all students can use OneDrive in the Office 365 collaborative environment.

-From mid-October, you will get access to your personal OneDrive environment.
+Starting now, you have access to your personal OneDrive environment.
 You can use it immediately and, if relevant, transfer all your documents from your part of the M:\ drive.
 OneDrive is largely similar to the M:\ drive, but it is more than just a place to store your files.
 It is a place for collaboration.
 OneDrive supports all kinds of useful facilities, including collaborating simultaneously in one document, version control, and editing on other devices such as your smartphone.
-Moreover, you will get access to Office Online (contains basic versions of Word, Excel, and PowerPoint that you can open in your browser) and Office ProPlus (the new desktop versions of Word, Excel, and PowerPoint).
-Starting the second semester 2020/2021, you will also be able to use Microsoft Teams.
+Moreover, you will get access to Office Online (contains basic versions of Word, Excel, and PowerPoint that you can open in your browser) and Office ProPlus (the new desktop versions of Word, Excel, and PowerPoint, which you can install on your student workspace as well as on 5 other devices).

 Ultimately, the data on your part of the M:\ drive will be migrated to OneDrive.
 You will not lose any files as a result; they will only be relocated.
 You do not have to do anything yourself.
 You will be informed later on when exactly this is going to happen.

-Mandatory two-factor authentication (2FA) will be introduced for Office 365 users.
-This will make logging on considerably safer and, as a result, we will be less vulnerable to attacks.
+Mandatory two-factor authentication (2FA) is introduced for Office 365 users.
+This makes logging on considerably safer and, as a result, we will be less vulnerable to attacks.
 Moreover, it is only normal these days to use more than just one factor when logging on.